Enelination/rsvp-app/readme.md

-# Full Stack Travel Log
+# Full Stack RSVP app

 Full stack RSVP project built with React and Node

+An RSVP app to organize/sort guests invited to your event